How to Deal with a Bad Property Management Company

 If you are ready to move on from your current property manager, you will need to take a few steps before kicking the company to the curb.
 First off, give notice according to your contract; most will require a 30, 60, or even 90-day notice.

 Once you make a change, let your tenants know who will be taking over, and how the tenants can contact the new company.
-This is an opportunity reaffirm your commitment to your tenant’s ultimate satisfaction.
+This is an opportunity to reaffirm your commitment to your tenant’s satisfaction.

 No need to go into detail, but feel free to collect tenant complaints if they were unsatisfied with the management company so it doesn’t happen again with the new company.

 Post-termination, make sure to collect all documentation and paperwork the company kept about your property.
 They should have kept a record of security deposits made, lease agreements, and repair and maintenance expenses.

 If you are a homeowner looking for someone to love your home as much as you do, we invite you to join Belong.
 Belong provides a home management experience that is technology-enabled, with a human heart.
 Learn more and see if you qualify here.

 Mel Kershaw is a Content Lead at Belong.
 With an extensive background working with technology companies including Eventbrite and Yelp, she’s always looking for ways to create educational and informative articles that simplifies tech and solves problems for her audience.